CSU-TAPS (Testing Ag Performance Solutions)

 Q: What’s TAPS’s origin story?
 TAPS was developed by a phenomenal Univ. of Nebraska team supported by producers, water managers, and others.
 The first TAPS competition was held in 2017 in North Platte, NE.

 Q: Are there other TAPS programs?
 Yes!
-CSU-TAPS is the newest installment of a growing network of active TAPS programs involving different crops (corn, sorghum, cotton, dryland wheat) in Nebraska, Kansas, Oklahoma, Florida, and Alabama.
+CSU-TAPS is the newest installment of a growing network of active TAPS programs involving different crops (corn, sorghum, cotton, dryland wheat) in Nebraska, Kansas, Oklahoma, Florida, Alabama, and Maryland.

-Q: Why doesn’t TAPS take place on my farm if it’s a farm management contest?
-TAPS “levels the playing field”, with competitors’ decisions applied in 3 random plots in the same field at a research farm.
-University staff do all the field work, and gather and share field data with all competing teams (weather, remote and direct sensing, etc.).
+Q: Why doesn’t TAPS take place on my farm?
+TAPS “levels the playing field” with competitors’ decisions applied to multiple, randomized plots within the same field.
+These plots are managed by university staff, who gather and share field data with all competing teams (soil nutrient status, weather, remote and direct sensing of soil moisture and crop vigor, etc.).

 Thanks to participants, partners & sponsors!

-The Colorado Water Conservation Board and NRCS are providing major support.
+The Colorado Water Conservation Board and NRCS provide major support.